-(a) Connectivity.
+- (a) Connectivity.
 Local streets shall be oriented or connected to existing or planned streets, existing or planned schools, parks, shopping areas, transit stops, and employment centers located within one-half-mile of the development.
 Local streets shall be extended to adjoining undeveloped properties for eventual connection with the existing street system.
-Connections to existing or planned streets and adjoining undeveloped properties for eventual connection with the existing street system shall be provided at no greater than 600-foot intervals unless one or more of the following conditions exist:

-- (1) Physical conditions or the topography, including, but not limited to, freeways, railroads, steep slopes, wetlands, or other bodies of water, make a street or public accessway connection impracticable. - (2) Existing development on adjacent property precludes a current or future connection, considering the potential and likelihood for redevelopment of the adjacent property; or - (3) The streets or public accessways would violate provisions of leases, easements, covenants, restrictions or other agreements existing as of May 1, 1995, that by their terms would preclude a current or future connection.
+Connections to existing or planned streets and adjoining undeveloped properties for eventual connection with the existing street system shall be provided at no greater than 600-foot intervals unless one or more of the following conditions exist: - (1) Physical conditions or the topography, including, but not limited to, freeways, railroads, steep slopes, wetlands, or other bodies of water, make a street or public accessway connection impracticable. - (2) Existing development on adjacent property precludes a current or future connection, considering the potential and likelihood for redevelopment of the adjacent property; or - (3) The streets or public accessways would violate provisions of leases, easements, covenants, restrictions or other agreements existing as of May 1, 1995, that by their terms would preclude a current or future connection.

 Applicant Response: All roads stubbed to the subject site are proposed to be extended through the property.
+These existing stubbed streets include Hilfiker Lane, Mandy Avenue, a section of Hillrose Street, and Chaparral Drive.
+Lansford Drive SE terminates at the intersection of 12th Street but cannot be extended across 12th Street due to the natural resource of the existing stream and existing topography.
 Hilfiker Lane SE is classified as a Collector B and extended through the site.
 Mandy Avenue is a local street and proposed to be extended through the subject site to intersect with proposed McCollim Street.
+Chaparral Drive, a local street, is extended to the intersection of Hilfiker Lane near the southern boundary of the subject site.
 All other roads proposed with this application are classified as local streets.
-No block lengths exceed 600-foot intervals without additional street or pedestrian connections.
+Aldridge Avenue is stubbed to the large existing farm parcel, which allows the option for future extension if the farm parcel is developed in the future.
+Findings are provided below to address alternative street standards for street grades subject to SRC 803.065 below.
 The criteria are met.